 - BLOCK/ACCEPT > Exceptions: Applications – Use the Exceptions page to manage policy exceptions for specific users or groups.
 An exception rule grants selected users - local users or groups, domain users or groups, or all users (authenticated or unauthenticated) - exceptions to a Barracuda Web Security Gateway policy for a specific period of time.

-- Advanced > Temporary Whitelist – This applies to websites which administrators or teachers request to allow for access by students, employees, etc. for a temporary time period, as specified with the Temporary Access tool.
+- Advanced > Temporary Allow List – This applies to websites which administrators or teachers request to allow for access by students, employees, etc. for a temporary time period, as specified with the Temporary Access tool.

 - Typosquatting: Used when WCS is enabled.
 Configure on the BLOCK/ACCEPT > Configuration page.
 See Typosquatting Protection for more information.